-- 5.96 There are 93 on street designated disabled parking spaces in the control of the City Council.
-As car parking is reviewed in the City through the LDF and regeneration process it will be essential to ensure disabled parking is provided to the levels required by the LDF to account for the ageing population and the level of disability within the City. - 5.97 Parking in the City is to be reviewed through the GHURC Regeneration Framework and the Central Area Action Plan.
-It has been agreed with the City Council that the level of parking provision will stay the same but locations of car parks may change as sites come forward for redevelopment, with a shift towards edge of centre parking in order to reduce unnecessary car trips into the City Centre. - 5.98 The South West Bypass is on target for completion in April 2007.
-This new route (the northern half of which is already open) will allow traffic to pass to the west of the City from Cole Avenue junction in the south to Westgate Bridge in the north.
-This will allow a complete by pass of the City for traffic coming from Junction 12 of the M5 travelling towards Herefordshire or onto Wales.
+- 5.95 There are 93 on street designated disabled parking spaces in the control of the City Council.
+As car parking is reviewed in the City through the LDF and regeneration process it will be essential to ensure disabled parking is provided to the levels required by the LDF to account for the ageing population and the level of disability within the City. - 5.96 Parking in the City is to be reviewed through the GHURC Regeneration Framework and the Central Area Action Plan including the preparation of a City Centre Parking Strategy (GHURC).
+It has been agreed with the City Council that the level of parking provision will stay the same but locations of car parks may change as sites come forward for redevelopment, with a shift towards edge of centre parking in order to reduce unnecessary car trips into the City Centre.

-- 5.99 Planning permission for the St. Anne's Way bridge link, which will link the new bypass to the existing Inner Relief Road, was still awaited in the monitoring period. - 5.100 A number of financial contributions towards sustainable transport were achieved in the monitoring period through the use of S.106 legal agreements, including agreements to provide 221 new bicycles for new dwellings on completion, £205,000 towards sustainable transport improvements and £50,000 towards bus travel improvements. - 5.101 The Local Transport Plan Delivery Report 2001 -2006 showed higher than expected bus patronage across the County in the period 05/06, this would include bus use within the City. - 5.102 Stagecoach has a fleet of 60 buses serving Gloucester of which 21 have low floors.
-It is estimated by Stagecoach that there are over 23,000 bus journeys within the City every day during the week, a number of these will be school children using service buses to get to and from school. - 5.103 Stagecoach route 94 between Cheltenham and Gloucester was the subject of a Quality Bus Partnership, which was launched in May 2005, resulting in the upgrading of bus shelters and timetable information.
-Changes to road layouts and traffic signals were also introduced to give bus priority at congestion hotspots. - 5.104 The Gloucestershire Local Transport Plan also states that in the previous monitoring year, 04/05, Real Time Passenger Information was introduced at 52 stops on routes 94 (Gloucester to Cheltenham via Churchdown) and 10 (Cheltenham to Tuffley via Brockworth & Gloucester City Centre). - 5.105 Levels of use of Park and Ride facilities in the City remained high with an extension to the Waterwells Park and Ride car park doubling its parking capacity and the introduction of Real Time Passenger Information at bus stops. - 5.106 One Travel Plan was approved in this year's monitoring period.
+- 5.97 The South West Bypass was not opened in April 2007 owing to delays with the cycle path adjacent to the canal.
+The new route (the northern half of which is already open) will allow traffic to pass to the west of the City from Cole Avenue junction in the south to Westgate Bridge in the north.
+This will allow a complete bypass of the City for traffic coming from Junction 12 of the M5 travelling towards Herefordshire or onto Wales. - 5.98 Planning permission for the St. Anne's Way bridge link, which will link the new bypass to the existing Inner Relief Road, was granted during the monitoring period and is now under construction. - 5.99 The Local Transport Plan Delivery Report 2001 -2006 showed higher than expected bus patronage across the County in the period 05/06, and a further rise in the 2006/07 monitoring period of over 2 million journeys countywide.
+This would include bus use within the City.
+A significant factor in increased bus patronage in the County is considered to be the provision of free transport for pensioners.
+In order to cope with demand operators have increased the frequency of some services e.g. Route 1 from the City Centre to Matson. - 5.100 Stagecoach has a fleet of 60 buses serving Gloucester of which 21 have low floors.
+It is estimated by Stagecoach that there are over 23,000 bus journeys within the City every day during the week, a number of these will be school children using service buses to get to and from school. - 5.101 Stagecoach route 94 between Cheltenham and Gloucester was the subject of a Quality Bus Partnership, which was launched in May 2005, resulting in the upgrading of bus shelters and timetable information.
+Changes to road layouts and traffic signals were also introduced to give bus priority at congestion hotspots. - 5.102 Both routes 10 and 94 within Gloucester City benefit from real time information at bus shelters as do the two park and ride services operating within the City from St. Oswald's and Waterwells.
+The County Council is currently pursuing the implementation of real time information for two additional services within the City, route 1 serving Matson and route 3 serving Abbeymead. - 5.103 One Travel Plan was adopted in this year's monitoring period.